Jonathan-Wong-Code/web_components/README.md

-# The Moderna Web Component Library
+# The Web Component Library

-The purpose of this library to provide a a repository of re-usable components that will be used across all future Moderna sites and projects.
+The purpose of this library to provide a a repository of re-usable components that will be used across all future sites and projects.

 It also provides the theming and design components to be used across future projects as well.